 A leading healthy snack bar brand was looking to leverage consumer insights to co- create the optimal product with all variables considered from packaging and size to appearance and flavor varietals.

-Since our client was looking to tackle all pieces of the product design and packaging at once, Curion’s robust Product LabsTM Methodology was perfect for the job.
-This approach uses consumers’ input to determine the best design for all elements from positioning, benefits, and product name, to inner and outer packaging, and key attributes of the product itself.
+Since our client was looking to tackle all pieces of the product design and packaging at once, Curion’s robust BluePrint methodology was perfect for the job.
+This approach uses consumers’ input to determine the best solution for all elements from positioning, benefits, and product name, to inner and outer packaging, and key attributes of the product itself.

 Consumers were taken through six stations, each focusing on a different piece of the product.

 We discovered that the new product was very well received as an indulgent snack.

 The use of premium ingredients, produced a low-calorie count, making this a suitable replacement for other, less healthy sweet snack options, while avoiding cannibalization within the brand.